RayKlefstad/ICS45c/README.md

     └── main.cpp
 ```

-You should copy everything from the CMakeLists.txt file into your own, as well as the files `gtestmain.cpp`
+You should copy everything from the CMakeLists.txt and CMakePresets files into your own, as well as
-and `tests.cpp`.
-This will allow you to build and run the tests for this assignment.
-If you do not
+the files `gtestmain.cpp` and `tests.cpp`.
+This will allow you to build and run the tests for this
-follow this structure, you will not be able to use the `CMakeLists.txt` file as provided!
+assignment.
+If you do not follow this structure, you will not be able to use the `CMakeLists.txt`
+file as provided!

 ## Coding